NatronGitHub/natron-python-scripting/Python_GUI/leftTriangle/README.md

 ### HOW TO USE IT

-* Tools -> Roto -> Full rectangle
+* Tools -> Roto -> Left triangle

 ### RESULT

-* A Roto node with a full frame size rectangle is created.
+* A Roto node with a left aligned triangle is created.

 ### INSTALLATION